4th grade commas in compound sentences worksheets

-A compound sentence joins two complete thoughts with a coordinating conjunction (and, but, or, so, yet), and a comma marks the seam: the bell rang, but nobody moved.
-Fourth graders learn to test each half, and if both could stand alone as sentences, the comma goes before the joining word.
+A compound sentence joins two complete thoughts with a coordinating conjunction, and a comma marks the seam: the bell rang, but nobody moved.
+Fourth graders test each half: if both could stand alone, the comma goes before the joining word.

-Free printable PDF, aligned to Common Core L.4.2.c.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.4.2.c.

 The kind of sentences you'll fix